andreasmalta/choco_packages/geupd/Readme_en.txt

  5. Set the printer port based on printer connections.

    5-1.
 When you create a port on a network connection (LPR/Port9100)
     5-1-1.
-Click [Add a local printer]
+Click [The printer that I want isn't listed] 5-1-2.
+Select [Add a local printer or network printer with manual settings].
-    5-1-2.
+           Click [Next].
+    5-1-3.
 Select [Create a new port] and choose [Standard TCP/IP Port] for the [Type of port].
 Click [Next].
-    5-1-3.
+    5-1-4.
 Change [Device type] to [TCP/IP Device] and type the IP address of the printer into the [Hostname or IPaddress] field.Click [Next].
-    5-1-4.
+    5-1-5.
 Select [Custom] from [Device type] and click [Settings].
-    5-1-5.
+    5-1-6.
 Change settings to suit the port and click [OK].
            For LPR connection, click [LPR], and then enter [lp] in the [Queue Name] box.
            For Port9100, click [RAW], and then enter the RAW port number (the default setting is "9100") in the [Port Number] box.
-    5-1-6.
+    5-1-7.
 Click [Next].

    Skip to step 6.

    5-2.
 When you search for printers on network connection (LPR/Port9100)
     5-2-1.
 Turn on the power of the machine while it is connected to the network.
     5-2-2.
-Click [Add a network, wireless or Bluetooth printer].
+Click [Add a Bluetooth, wireless or network discoverable printer].
            Connected printers are detected.
 It may take a long time to find all printers.
     5-2-3.
 In the list of available printers, select the one you want to use, and then click [Next].
            If more than one printer is detected, select the printer with IP address of this machine.
-    5-2-4.
-Select [Custom] from [Device type] and click [Settings].
-    5-2-5.
-Change settings to suit the port and click [OK].
-           For LPR connection, click [LPR], and then enter [lp] in the [Queue Name] box.
-           For Port9100, click "RAW", and then enter the RAW port number (the default setting is "9100") in the [Port Number] box.
-    5-2-6.
-Click [Next].

    Skip to step 6.

    5-3.
 When you search for printers on network connection (IPP)
     5-3-1.
 Turn on the power of the machine while it is connected to the network.
     5-3-2.
-Click [Add a network, wireless or Bluetooth printer].
+Click [Add a Bluetooth, wireless or network discoverable printer].
     5-3-3.
 In the dialog box, click [The printer that I want isn't listed].
     5-3-4.
 In the URL field in the next dialog box enter the printer's network pathname in one of the following formats and then choose [Next]: http://<IP_address_for_this_machine>/ipp

- 6. Click [Have Disk].
+ 6. Click [Browse].

- 7. Click [Browse].
+ 7. Click [Have Disk].

  8. Locate the directory on the DVD where the printer driver files are located and then click "Open".
 Select the directory depending on using printer driver,